Lunar Flashlight: History

 Lunar prospecting missions are intended to pave the way toward incorporating use of space resources into mission architectures.
-NASA's planning for eventual Human mission to Mars depends on tapping the local natural resources to make oxygen and propellant for launching the return ship back to Earth, and a lunar precursor mission is a convenient location to test such in situ resource utilization (ISRU) technology.
+NASA's planning for eventual human mission to Mars depends on tapping the local natural resources to make oxygen and propellant for launching the return ship back to Earth, and a lunar precursor mission is a convenient location to test such in situ resource utilization (ISRU) technology.

 The mission concept was developed by a team from the Jet Propulsion Laboratory (JPL), the University of California, Los Angeles (UCLA), and NASA Marshall Space Flight Center and proposed to NASA's FY2014 Advanced Exploration Systems (AES) call.
 The mission was selected for funding in early 2015.

+Spacecraft design

 In its original conception, the Lunar Flashlight spacecraft would have been a 6U CubeSat format or bus propelled by an 80 m2 solar sail that would also have functioned as reflector to illuminate some selected permanently shadowed areas on the Moon, while an onboard infrared spectrometer measured the reflected spectrum diagnostic of surface compositional mix among rock/dust, regolith, water ice, CO2, methane ice (CH4), and possibly ammonia ice (NH3).
 The illuminated spot would have been about 400 m in diameter, reflected from an altitude of 20 km.

 In the final design, the Lunar Flashlight spacecraft includes two sets of solar arrays.
 One set delivered by Blue Canyon Technologies (BCT) which deploys upon release from the dispenser and another delivered by MMA which use a burnwire deployment mechanism.
 The Command and Data Handling is provided via the JPL-developed Sphinx processor with flight software written using the JPL-developed FPrime software framework.
 The on-board radio is an Iris radio developed by JPL and build by Space Dynamics Laboratory.
 The attitude determination and control system (ADCS) for the spacecraft is provided by a BCT XACT-50.
 The spacecraft includes a chemical propulsion system to provide the impulse needed for Lunar Orbital Insertion (LOI).
 This propulsion system was designed and built by Georgia Tech’s Glenn Lightsey Research Group in collaboration with the NASA Marshall Space Flight Center.
 Finally, the science instrument payload is a compact Short Wave Infrared (SWIR) Laser reflectometer.